3sidedcube/sprintzero-template-android-client/README.md

 In production environments, the template is setup to send exception errors and crashes to Sentry.
 Sentry has been fully integrated with Timber so no additional functions are required.

 ## Creating a New Project at Cube
-The following is a step-by-step process of creating a new project at Cube.
+The following is a step-by-step process for creating a new project at Cube.

 ### 1. Get all required information:
 - Pick a name for your repository.
 It should be something along the lines of `myproject-android-client`.